mia-platform/documentation/versioned_docs/version-6.x.x/release_notes/platform_6-2-0_releasenotes.md

 #### Examples in the Marketplace

-The following examples are now working and you can use them in console: *DotNet Template*, *Node Call Crud* and *Go Call Crud*.
+The following examples are now working and you can use them in console: *DotNet Template*, *Node Call CRUD* and *Go Call CRUD*.

 #### Java Microservices